 Mary Berry 6 Egg Pavlova Recipe

-1. Prep the Template: Preheat the oven to 160°C (140°C Fan/Gas 3).
-Line a large baking tray with baking parchment.
-Using a pencil, draw a 30cm (12in) circle in the middle of the paper, and then draw a 15cm (6in) circle inside it to create a ring guide.
-Flip the paper over so the pencil marks are on the bottom (but still visible).
+1. Prep the template: Preheat the oven to 160°C (325°F/Gas Mark 3) and line a large baking tray with greaseproof paper.
+Draw a 30cm (12in) circle on the paper with a 15cm (6in) circle inside it to make a ring shape.
+Flip the paper over so the pencil doesn’t touch the food, but you can still see the guide through the sheet.

 Mary Berry 6 Egg Pavlova Recipe